Desirable Rankings: Introduction

-Both of the examples above are susceptible to Goodhart's Law: when a measure becomes a target, it ceases to be a good measure.
-Indeed, there is evidence that universities purposefully solicit applications from students they know will be rejected in order to lower their admissions rates, as well as reject highly qualified applicants that they fear may choose another school so as not to harm their matriculation rates \citep{toor2000pushy,golden2001glass,wsj}.
-Similarly, a journal interested in improving its journal impact factor (JIF) has a strong incentive to manipulate its acceptance rate and citation count, and there are well-known strategies for doing so.\footnote{See, for instance, ``A user's guide to inflated an manipulated impact factors'' \citep{iandt2019}; ``Authorship and citation manipulation in academic research'' \citep{fong2017authorship}; ``Editors?
-JIF-boosting stratagems--Which are appropriate and which not?'' \citep{martin2016editors}; and ``Games academics play and their consequences: how authorship, h-index and journal impact factors are shaping the future of academia'' \citep{chapman2019games}.}
+Metrics such as those described above are susceptible to Goodhart's Law: when a measure becomes a target, it ceases to be a good measure.
+Indeed, there is evidence that universities purposefully solicit applications from students they know will be rejected to lower their admissions rates, as well as reject highly qualified applicants that they fear may choose another school, so as not to harm their matriculation rates \citep{toor2000pushy,golden2001glass,wsj}.
+Similarly, a journal interested in improving its journal impact factor has a strong incentive to manipulate its acceptance rate and citation count, and there are well-known strategies for doing so (see, e.g., \cite{martin2016editors}, \cite{fong2017authorship}, \cite{chapman2019games}, and \cite{ iandt2019}).
+The ``rank-to-fill'' metric used by medical residencies creates incentives for programs to violate NRMP rules and pressure candidates to reveal their rank-order lists (ROLs) before the match day.
+The implicit ``threat'' is that if an applicant does not commit to ranking the program highly, the program will demote the applicant in their rankings \citep{sbicca2012follow}, and indeed, many medical students report that pressure from residency programs altered their rankings \citep{jena2012prevalence}.

-Rather than relying on seemingly ``objective'' measures such as acceptance rates or citation counts, which can be gamed, an alternative approach is to aggregate individual rankings to produce a social ranking.
+Rather than relying on seemingly ``objective'' measures such as acceptance rates or citation counts, an alternative approach is to aggregate agent preferences to produce a social ranking.
 For instance, which colleges students have chosen in previous years can be informative for the decisions of the current cohort.
 Information about the best academic journals can be obtained from the order in which researchers submit to (and are rejected from) them.
-Of course, not all agents will agree on the answers to these questions, and so the question remains of how to aggregate diverse individual preferences into an aggregate ranking.
-Many results in social choice theory (e.g., Arrow's Impossibility Theorem \citep{arrow:50}, the Gibbard-Satterthwaite Theorem \citep{gibbard:73,satterthwaite:75}), speak to the difficulty of such preference aggregation.
+The NRMP collects ROLs of medical students' rankings of residency programs, which can be used to construct a ranking of programs.